-Investment in subsidiaries has not lead to any significant threshold breaches specified in Prudential Consolidation and Deduction Module hence not deducted from the available capital.
-All other subsidiaries (i.e. commercial subsidiaries) are risk weighted as per the requirement of CA Module.
+Investment in unconsolidated subsidiaries has not lead to any significant threshold breaches specified in Prudential Consolidation and Deduction Module of the CBB and are risk weighted as per the requirement of CA Module.

 All transfer of funds within the Group is only carried out after proper approval process.